plantoncloud/gh-workflow-build-golang/README.md

-# gh-actions-magic-pieline-workflows
+# gh-workflow-build-golang

-Shared Workflows for GitHub Actions to be used in Planton Cloud Magic Pipelines(CI/CD) on GitHub.
+GitHub reusable workflow for to be used for creating build jobs in golang code-projects on planton cloud.